Posture-Analytics/PetAnalytics/README.md

 This repository contains multiple hardware and software projects, all part of the PetAnalytics project.
 Each subproject serves a unique purpose, ranging from IoT devices to video annotation software.

 ## 1. [Sparkfun Projects](./Sparkfun)
-This project focuses on developing an IoT device to collect data on animal behavior using an ESP32 and SparkFun IMU sensors.
+This project focuses on developing an IoT device to collect data on animal behavior using an **[ESP32 SparkFun Thing Plus](https://www.sparkfun.com/products/15663)** and **[SparkFun 9DoF IMU Breakout - ICM-20948](https://www.sparkfun.com/products/15335)** sensors.

-- **Main components**: ESP32, SparkFun IMU.
+- **Features**:
-- **Features**: Data logging on an SD card, motion data collection from IMUs.
+  - Real-time motion data collection from the IMUs.
+  - Data logging to an SD card.
+  - Configurable IMU sample rates for various tracking scenarios.
+  - Potential for integration with a local database on the SD card.
+  - Expandable system to support multiple IMUs simultaneously.

 ### Subprojects